-Vegan Kale Caesar Salad with Roasted Chickpeas is a hearty dish that makes a terrific meal any time of the year.
-The homemade non-dairy caesar dressing is so good that you’ll want to pour it all over just about everything!
-Vegan Caesar salad is a great lunch on its own, but it’s also a perfect side for pasta or sandwiches, too.
-This recipe is super easy to make.
-It’s dairy-free, gluten-free, and nut-free.
+Vegan Kale Caesar Salad with Roasted Chickpeas is a hearty dish that's perfect on it's own for lunch or dinner, but it also makes a great starter or side dish.
+The homemade non-dairy caesar dressing is so good that you'll want to pour it all over just about everything!
+This easy recipe is super easy to make.
+It's dairy-free, gluten-free, and nut-free.

 Today I answer the question, “How many Caesar salad can one blog have?”
 The answer, “As many as I want!”
-This definitely ins’t the first, and I doubt it will be the last
+This definitely isn't the first, and I doubt it will be the last

 I used to use a tiny bit of oil in my roasted chickpeas, but I’ve found that they cook up just as crispy with aquafaba, which is the chickpea cooking water.
 If you’re cooking beans from scratch, save a little of the water.
 If you’re using canned chickpeas drain the liquid in a small bowl.
 I save my chickpea water in small containers in the freezer, so I have some on hand if I need it.